pjbruna/alignment-effort/README.md

 # Least Effort and Alignment in Task-Oriented Communication

 Repository for all code associated with the project "Least Effort and Alignment in Task-Oriented Communication."
+Manuscript under review.
+Preprint available: [https://osf.io/preprints/psyarxiv/ftz98](https://osf.io/preprints/psyarxiv/ftz98)

 Model inspired by: "Least effort and the origins of scaling in human language" (Ferrer i Cancho & Sole, 2003; [link](https://www.pnas.org/doi/full/10.1073/pnas.0335980100)).